 Inulin, however, is a prebiotic that serves as a direct energy source of bacteria in the gut and helps to support the proliferation of certain beneficial strains.

-So, if you want a healthier gut, load up on inulin-rich foods and invest in a supplement that works.
+So, if you want a healthier gut, load up on inulin-rich foods and invest in the best gut health supplement that works.
 Performance Lab Prebiotic is the perfect match for a fiber-rich diet.
 It’s a 2-in-1 probiotic + soluble fiber stack featuring Orafti® Synergy1 Inulin-FOS fiber for healthy metabolic and microbiome support.

 References